ml-jku/hyper-dti/README.md

 ### Robust task-conditioned modeling of drug-target interactions

-Emma Svensson<sup>1</sup>, Pieter-Jan Hoedt<sup>1</sup>, Sepp Hochreiter<sup>1, 2</sup>, Günter Klambauer<sup>1</sup>
+Emma Svensson<sup>1, 2</sup>, Pieter-Jan Hoedt<sup>1</sup>, Sepp Hochreiter<sup>1, 3</sup>, Günter Klambauer<sup>1</sup>

-<sup>1</sup> ELLIS Unit Linz and LIT AI Lab, Institute for Machine Learning, Johannes Kepler University Linz, Austria
+<sup>1</sup> ELLIS Unit Linz, Institute for Machine Learning, Johannes Kepler University Linz, 4040 Austria
+<sup>2</sup> Molecular AI, Discovery Sciences, R&D, AstraZeneca, Gothenburg, 431 83 Sweden
-<sup>2</sup> Institute of Advanced Research in Artificial Intelligence (IARAI)
+<sup>3</sup> Institute of Advanced Research in Artificial Intelligence (IARAI), Vienna, 1030 Austria

-HyperNetworks (Schmidhuber, et al., 1992; Ha, et al., 2017) have been established as an effective technique to achieve fast adaptation of parameters for neural networks.
-Recently, HyperNetwork predictions conditioned on information about tasks have improved multi-task generalization in various domains, such as personalized federated learning and neural architecture search.
-Especially powerful results were achieved in few- and zero-shot settings, attributed to the increased information sharing by the multiplicative interactions in the HyperNetwork.
-With the rise of new diseases fast discovery of drugs is needed which requires models that are able to generalize the predicted properties of drug-target interactions in low-data scenarios.
-In this work, we propose the HyperPCM model, a task-conditioned HyperNetwork for the problem of predicting drug-target interactions in drug discovery.
-We demonstrate state-of-the-art performance over previous methods on multiple well-known benchmarks, particularly during zero-shot inference for unseen protein targets.
+A central problem in drug discovery is to identify the interactions between drug-like compounds and protein targets.
+Over the past decades, various quantitative structure-activity relationship (QSAR) and proteo-chemometric (PCM) approaches have been developed to model and predict these interactions.
+While QSAR approaches solely utilize representations of the drug compound, PCM methods incorporate both representations of the protein target and the drug compound, enabling them to achieve above-chance predictive accuracy on previously unseen protein targets.
+Both QSAR and PCM approaches have recently been improved by machine learning and deep neural networks, that allow the development of drug-target interaction prediction models from measurement data.
+However, deep neural networks typically require large amounts of training data and cannot robustly adapt to new tasks, such as predicting interaction for unseen protein targets at inference time.
+In this work, we propose to use HyperNetworks (Schmidhuber, et al., 1992; Ha, et al., 2017) to efficiently transfer information between tasks during inference and thus to accurately predict drug-target interactions on unseen protein targets.
+Our HyperPCM model demonstrates state-of-the-art performance compared to previous methods on multiple well-known benchmarks, including Davis, DUD-E, and a ChEMBL derived dataset, particularly excelling in zero-shot inference involving unseen protein targets.

 Workshop papers available on OpenReview from [NeurIPS 2022 AI4Science](https://openreview.net/forum?id=dIX34JWnIAL) and [ELLIS ML4Molecules 2022](https://openreview.net/forum?id=MrUwwGKRhOM).